konflux-ci/build-definitions/README.md

 Authoring of a TA Task variant can be automated using the [trusted-artifacts](task-generator/trusted-artifacts/) tool.
-For details on how to use the tool consult the [it's README](task-generator/trusted-artifacts/README.md) document.
+For details on how to use the tool consult [its README](task-generator/trusted-artifacts/README.md) document.

 When making changes to an existing Task that has a Trusted Artifacts variant,